Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Capacity: Increased 25% without quality loss

-Critical realization: Year two isn’t about grinding harder.
-It’s about building teams and systems that create capacity you don’t have personally.
+Year two isn’t about grinding harder; it’s about building teams and systems that create the kind of capacity you could never generate on your own.

 Q2: Founder Role Transition (Months 16-18: $72K to $88K)